xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/using_the_xc4_to_xc5_migration_wizard.md

    To start the migration, click **Start migration**:
    ![mw_12.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_12.png)

    The migration process may take a while to complete and only continues while the page is open.
-Hence be sure to keep the page open or, if you have to close it for a while, be sure to re-open it to allow the migration module to finish its work.
+Hence be sure to keep the page open or, if you have to close it for a while, be sure to re-open it to allow the migration addon to finish its work.
    ![mw_13.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_13.png)

    While your data is being migrated from your X-Cart 4 store to X-Cart 5, you will be able to see the progress on the screen.
 Here are the stages that will have to be completed: